SpaceCareers.uk is a careers website for young people

 Sara is a member of the UKSEDS Careers Team, helping to engage with students and employers, and co-ordinate the SpaceCareers.uk website.
 She is particularly interested in the commercial, political and non-technical sides of the space sector.
 Sara currently works in Corporate Strategy for the Biotechnology and Biological Sciences Research Council, which invests over £450 million in research every year on behalf of the Department for Business, Energy and Industrial Strategy.
 Sara also has experience of managing national skills programs alongside postgraduate and early career research funding.

-Emma joined SpaceCareers.uk in 2018 as an intern as part of the SPIN scheme.
-Her focus during her time as an intern is on developing and expanding the resources and information on the space careers website, aiming to increase the reach of the website.
-She is currently studying for an MPhys in Physics and Astronomy at the University of Southampton.
+Emma joined SpaceCareers.uk in 2018 as an intern as part of the Space Placements in INdustry (SPIN) scheme.
+During her time as an intern she focused on developing and expanding the resources and information on the space careers website.
+She is currently a third year student studying for an MPhys in Physics and Astronomy at the University of Southampton.

 Áine joined UKSEDS as Secretary and the Careers team in March 2018. Áine helped set up Diversity in Space Careers (DISC) and helps run other events such as Careers Launch and NSSC. Áine is a PhD student at the University of Glasgow studying organic materials in martian meteorites.
 Before her PhD, she taught Physics and Astronomy to high school students for 3 years, before this, she studied Physics with Astrophysics at the University of Leicester.

 James joined UKSEDS in 2018 as a member of the Careers Team working on SpaceCareers.uk, to help other students find career information for the space industry.
 James is currently a Postgraduate Masters student studying an MSc in Space Systems Engineering at the University of Southampton, having previously graduated with a BEng Aerospace Systems Engineering degree from Coventry University in 2018.